 By Robert Hyde

-- Shift to digital payments.
-COVID-19 has enhanced the use of digital payment technology.
-In regard to legacy payments trends in Canada, Interac eTransfer continues to experience explosive growth with a 43 percent increase in first-time usage last year, and it’s easy to see why: Not all debit cards are able to transact online, there are no balances to manage like with reloadable cards and no accounts to setup and manage like with digital wallets.
+• Shift to digital payments.
+COVID-19 has enhanced the use of digital payments, and advancements in digital payment technology are changing the way consumers interact with e-commerce retailers and online marketplaces of all sizes.
+In regard to legacy payments trends in Canada, Interac e-Transfer continues to experience explosive growth with a 43 percent increase in first-time usage last year, and it’s easy to see why: Not all debit cards are able to transact online, there are no balances to manage like with reloadable cards and no accounts to setup and manage like with digital wallets.
 Canada is on the cusp of finding alternative digital solutions to card solutions for the next frontier in payments.

 The pandemic has opened eyes in terms of needing to change and find other payments approaches to support Canadians.
 Our nation’s goal must be to provide inclusive choice to Canadians on how they pay and get paid.
 By increasing purchase utility through digitizing cash, reducing cheque volume, and finding alternatives to enable online shopping, Canadians will be to transact in whatever way suits them.

 Robert Hyde is the CEO at Payment Source.